GOLDEN STATE BALLET

 Directly after receiving her diploma, Ashley was invited to join Ballet San Antonio in Texas under the direction of the world renowned artist Sofiane Sylve dancing in the company from 2022-2024.
 Ashley is excited and thrilled to have the privilege of coming back to her home turf, sunny California, to join Golden State Ballet in the corps de ballet for the 2024-25 season!

-Celyna Tran, Corps de ballet
+Celyna Tran, Corps de Ballet

-CelynaTran, GSB | Photo: Samantha Zausch
+CelynaTran, GSB | Photo: Samantha Zauscher

 Los Angeles native, Celyna Tran graduated from the prestigious Bolshoi Ballet Academy in Moscow, Russia with a degree for artist of ballet and teaching.